lardemua/deep/docs/setup.md

 ### Installation

-See how to install pacman in [here](https://github.com/containers/libpod/blob/master/install.md).
+See how to install podman in [here](https://github.com/containers/libpod/blob/master/install.md).
 Or, in one line:

 ```
 sudo add-apt-repository -y ppa:projectatomic/ppa